 Lenders often use this credit rating product to qualify borrowers for sub-prime loans.
 Before 2013, the score would range from 501 to 990, but now it ranges between 300 and 850.

 The 3-bureaus use the following metrics to calculate your VantageScore 3.0 credit rating:

-This makes for a great way for thin file borrowers to split into the credit world.
+This makes for a great way for thin-file borrowers to split into the credit world.
 The VantageScore 3.0 rating focuses on supporting their goal to improve credit now.
-It’s not so much about what’s weighing you down from the past, rather it’s about how you want your score to change.
+It’s not so much about what’s weighing you down from the past.
+It’s about how you want your score to change.

 While your FICO score might be the most respected measurement of your credit strength, it’s not going to help if you have a thin file.
 There’s too much focus on not carrying a heavy credit balance.
 While the VantageScore only factors 9% for credit balances, a whopping 30% of the calculation factors what you owe now.

 New credit only factors 10% on a FICO score, and 30% for the VantageScore.
 This means that new borrowers will qualify easier under the VantageScore metrics.
 So, the accuracy of your rating through CreditKarma is more accurate now than it was last year.

 Many credit tracking services exist, but few offer their help at no cost.
 CreditKarma gives credit monitoring solutions to over 40 million Americans.
 This makes them one of the top players in the credit tracking industry.